Xurkon/PA-Omnibar/README.md

 - **Battlegrounds**: Ensure performance remains high in large-scale PvP.
 - **World PvP**: Confirm tracking works in the open world.

-**Please report any Lua errors or issues where cooldowns do not appear correctly on our GitHub Issues page.**
+**Please report any Lua errors or issues where cooldowns do not appear correctly on my GitHub Issues page.**

 ## Documentation